rmorlang/volume_visualizer/README.md

 ## Compatibility

-Only ZFS is supported.
+**Only ZFS is currently supported**.
 It shouldn't be too hard to refactor and add adapters for LVM and others.

 Only Linux has been tested.